-- The customer base is less than 100.000, since the cost of integration is considered higher than the benefit from it. - The ownership structure of the supplier is so complex that it is not possible to get all owners to agree to sell the company. - The price that the seller expects is too high (in some cases owner has seen a high price sale in another case and expected at least the same even though the other sale was exceptional due to the strategic nature of the purchase.) - If the company is municipality owned and therefore will only sell the company following extensive service and or price guarantees. - The ownership or fully bundled nature of most municipal electricity companies and companies that have less than 100.000 customers means that it is difficult to purchase the supply business without obtaining also the distribution and even generation business. - The business culture and language differences are considered a major issue.
+- The customer base is less than 100.000, since the cost of integration is considered higher than the benefit from it (less e.g. 40.000 if they are just buying the supplier as-is in order to enter a market and are not integrating that supplier or its customers). - The ownership structure of the supplier is so complex that it is not possible to get all owners to agree to sell the company. - The price that the seller expects is too high (in some cases owner has seen a high price sale in another case and expected at least the same even though the other sale was exceptional due to the strategic nature of the purchase.) - If the company is municipality owned and therefore will only sell the company following extensive service and or price guarantees. - The ownership or fully bundled nature of most municipal electricity companies and companies that have less than 40.000-100.000 customers means it is difficult to purchase the supply business without obtaining also the distribution and even generation business. - The business culture and language differences are considered a major issue.